Israel Putnam: Personality and characteristics

 "'My brave lads, whither are you going?
 Do you intend to desert your Officers and to invite the enemy to follow you into the country?
 Whose cause have you been fighting and suffering so long in, is it not your own?
 Have you no property, no parents, wives or children?
 You have behaved like men so far – all the world is full of your praises – and posterity will stand astonished at your deeds: but not if you spoil all at last.
 Don't you consider how much the country is distressed by the war, and that your officers have not been any better paid than yourselves?
 But we all expect better times and that the Country will do us ample justice.
 Let us all stand by one another then and fight it out like brave Soldiers.
 Think what a shame it would be for Connecticut men to run away from their officers.'"

 Putnam's speech worked.
 After he finished, "he directed the acting Major of Brigade to give the word for them to shoulder, march to their Regimental parades, and lodge arms.
 All of which they executed with promptitude and apparent good humor."

 After hearing of the mutiny, Washington wrote to Putnam commending him for his success in quelling it.
 Putnam wrote to Washington that the incident had "not been repeated, or attended with any farther ill consequences.".

-Both Washington and Putnam were aggressive by nature, and did not hesitate to put themselves in harm's way if that was what was called for in battle.
-Both were either fearless, or at least able to function calmly while bullets whizzed around them.
+Both Washington and Putnam were aggressive by nature and did not hesitate to put themselves in harm's way if that was what was called for in battle.
+Both were able to function calmly while bullets whizzed around them.
 Yet, each was nevertheless able to calculate risk and make decisions accordingly.
 After leading inexperienced men in a successful engagement while being bombarded with cannonballs, Putnam commented, "I wish we could have something of the kind to do every day; it would teach our men how little danger there is from cannon balls, for though they have sent a great many at us, nobody has been hurt by them."

-Putnam has been criticized by historians as having not been a great strategic thinker, and during one of the planning sessions during the siege of Boston with Washington and his senior officers, Putnam grew tired of the endless discussion, and went to the window and started observing the British.
+Putnam has been criticized by historians as having not been a great strategic thinker.
+He once grew tired of the endless discussion during one of the planning sessions during the siege of Boston with Washington and his senior officers, so he went to the window and started observing the British.
 Washington invited him back to the planning table, and Putnam responded, "Oh, my dear General, you may plan the battle to suit yourself, and I will fight it."